A well organised Support Team, with clearly designated roles, is important to the success of an action.

 - How and where to compile arrestee questions, requests and messages 1) for lawyers and 2) for others

-- How to make sure important information gets communicated between lawyers and the legal team
+- How to make sure important information gets communicated between lawyers and the support team

 - Where to keep Police Complaint Reports and other sensitive information